Lactose intolerance: Dietary avoidance

-There is no standardized method for measuring the lactose content of food.
+There used to be a lack of standardization on how lactose is measured and reported in food.
+The different molecular weights of anhydrous lactose or lactose monohydrate result in up to 5% difference.
+One source recommends using the "carbohydrates" or "sugars" part of the nutritional label as surrogate for lactose content, but such "lactose by difference" values are not assured to correspond to real lactose content.
 The stated dairy content of a product also varies according to manufacturing processes and labelling practices, and commercial terminology varies between languages and regions.
 As a result, absolute figures for the amount of lactose consumed (by weight) may not be very reliable.

 Kosher products labeled pareve or fleishig are free of milk.
 However, if a "D" (for "dairy") is present next to the circled "K", "U", or other hechsher, the food product likely contains milk solids, although it may also simply indicate the product was produced on equipment shared with other products containing milk derivatives.

 Lactose is also a commercial food additive used for its texture, flavor, and adhesive qualities.
-It is found in additives labelled as casein, caseinate, whey, lactoserum, milk solids, modified milk ingredients, etc. As such lactose is found in foods such as processed meats (sausages/hot dogs, sliced meats, pâtés), gravy stock powder, margarines, sliced breads, breakfast cereals, potato chips, processed foods, medications, prepared meals, meal replacements (powders and bars), protein supplements (powders and bars), and even beers in the milk stout style.
+It is found in additives labelled as casein, caseinate, whey, lactoserum, milk solids, modified milk ingredients, etc. As such, lactose is found in foods such as processed meats (sausages/hot dogs, sliced meats, pâtés), gravy stock powder, margarines, sliced breads, breakfast cereals, potato chips, processed foods, medications, prepared meals, meal replacements (powders and bars), protein supplements (powders and bars), and even beers in the milk stout style.
 Some barbecue sauces and liquid cheeses used in fast-food restaurants may also contain lactose.
+When dining out, carrying lactose intolerance cards that explain dietary restrictions in the local language can help communicate needs to restaurant staff.
 Lactose is often used as the primary filler (main ingredient) in most prescription and non-prescription solid pill form medications, though product labeling seldom mentions the presence of 'lactose' or 'milk', and neither do product monograms provided to pharmacists, and most pharmacists are unaware of the very wide scale yet common use of lactose in such medications until they contact the supplier or manufacturer for verification.